HenrikBengtsson/port4me/README.md

 * The user should be able to skip a certain number of random ports at their will by specifying environment variable `PORT4ME_SKIP`, e.g. `PORT4ME_SKIP=5`.
 The default is to not skip, which corresponds to `PORT4ME_SKIP=0`.

 * The user should be able to skip a predefined set of ports by specifying environment variable `PORT4ME_EXCLUDE`, e.g. `PORT4ME_EXCLUDE=8080,4321`.

+* The system adminstrator should be able to specify a predefined set of ports to be excluded by specifying environment variable `PORT4ME_EXCLUDE_SITE`, e.g. `PORT4ME_EXCLUDE_SITE=8080,4321`.
+This works complementary to `PORT4ME_EXCLUDE`.

 * New implementations should perfectly reproduce the port sequences produced by already existing implementions.